Published July 2026

 The Same House Is a Different Deal Depending on Who Holds It

-The revenue and the nightly rate do not tell you this part.
-The property above has been in the family a long time.
-The debt against it is about $600,000.
-The equity is about $2.5 million.
-Because the debt on it is small, the carry below net operating income is not dominated by a mortgage; much of it is the ordinary cost of owning and maintaining the property.
-The $80,500 in cash flow sits on an asset that is nearly owned outright, and the $2.5 million in equity continues to appreciate.
-For this owner, the rental is not a business that has to perform.
+The property above has been in the family a long time and carries little debt against its value.
+Because the debt is small, the carry below net operating income is not dominated by a mortgage; much of it is the ordinary cost of owning and maintaining the property.
+The cash flow sits on an asset that is close to owned outright, and the equity continues to appreciate.
+For this owner the rental is not a business that has to perform.
 It makes an asset the family already owns pay for itself.

 That may be fine.
 A lifestyle property earns part of its value in a form that is hard to quantify: a family's enjoyment, sometimes over decades.
 For a property like this, that value is real, and it can justify the carry on its own.